 It’s no secret that anyone who spends money on paid advertising wants to make sure they get the best return.
-Many advertisers who use Google’s display network will often find themselves with a problem, which Google ad sizes should they use?
+Many advertisers who use Google’s display network will often find themselves with a problem, which banner size should they use?

-With over 10 different sizes and dimensions knowing which size ads to run can be confusing.
+With over 10 different ad sizes and dimensions knowing which size ads to run on your display campaign can be confusing.
 Should you stick to using leaderboards and large rectangles or try the wide skyscraper instead?

 Now you’ve got a good understanding of why Google offer various different ad sizes, which are the most popular?

 When it comes to using the display ad network to advertise your business, these are the most common Google ad sizes.
 Compared to other sizes Google offer, these are the most used due to their size and convenience.
 A lot of sites and website themes come with specific areas to display ads, most of these dimensions will be the ones listed below.
 Over the years, these ad sizes have almost become an industry standard and over 90% of websites will use these sizes.
 Let’s take a look at the most common sizes.

 This image ad tends to have a large supply of ad inventory on the Google display network.
 When both text and image ads are enabled, this increases the ad inventory of the size even more.
 This size of ad performs the best when it is embedded within text content or at the end of articles.

 Large Rectangle Ad (336 x 280)

 Similar to the medium rectangle above, the large rectangle also has an abundant supply of ad inventory in the network.
 With its size being slightly larger than the medium rectangle, it grabs user’s attention much easier which significantly increases the chance of a click.
 The large rectangle performs best when placed within an article or at the end.